Here is a list of my home automation projects I have performed.

 Wall Outlets are very similar to the power strip, but usually you have multiple outlets wired (in series?) so if you cut the power to one with a relay all the outlets that come after turn off also, so I had to make a “T” wire for mine so that power continued on to the next outlet and I pulled power from that wire to go to my outlet relay so I could kill the power there without killing it to the following outlets.
 So essentially the standard was created so house builders could be lazy and reduce cost, which isn’t necessarily a bad thing, but I would say the standard is going to change in the future.

 And if you plan on wiring you whole house, you will want to connect as many relay’s as possible to a single Raspberry Pi to reduce cost, and reduce how many power outlets you need to power the Raspberry Pi’s.
 By default you can only hook up 2 relay boards to a Raspberry Pi, but I found a way to cheat!
-To do that go here.
+To do that go here: Add more 5v pins to your Raspberry Pi.

 Another safe project when used with top project: